omise/bluepine/README.md

 *Possible value: `Symbol`/`Proc`*

-This enables us to serialize value based on `if/unless` conditions.
+Serializes the value based on `if/unless` conditions.

 ```ruby
 schema :hero do